Our Jacobins: a Smorgasbord of News

 Well, it'll be around another 150 years.

+You're a sentimental man.
 Unless when I die, my son finds out that squatters are living in it.

-Well, maybe those dogs you have will take.
+Well, maybe those dogs you have will take

-You know, they don't look very excited today about being watchdogs.
+very excited today about being watchdogs.

+Manhattan, a lot of stores were broken into.
 But one store that wasn't was Saks Fifth Avenue, which is right across the street from the aforementioned St.

 Patrick's Cathedral.